Common tasks - Supervised

 .
 This directory can be accessed by Home Assistant and add-ons.

-By default, the first network storage of type Backup that you add will be set as your default backup target.
+By default, the first network storage of type Backup that you add is used as your local default backup location.

 Lost Password and password reset